palantir/conjure-java/readme.md

 }
 ```

+### Conjure-Undertow Annotation Processor

+The conjure-undertow annotation processor generates Undertow handler for services that can not easily be represented
+using Conjure.
+You can find more details in the [respective readme](conjure-undertow-annotations/readme.md).

 ## conjure-lib `Bytes` class

 By default, conjure-java will use `java.nio.ByteByffer` to represent fields of Conjure type `binary`.
 However, the ByteBuffer class has many subtleties, including interior mutability.